Global vs. Local Banking: A Double Adverse Selection Problem

 with Zhimin Li and Calvin Zhang

 This paper documents an unprecedented surge in housing purchases by foreign Chinese in the US over the past decade and estimates its effect on US local economies.
 Using transaction-level data on housing purchases, we find that the share of purchases by foreign Chinese in the California real estate market increased almost twentyfold during the period of 2007-2013.
 In particular, these purchases have been concentrated in zip codes that are historically populated by ethnic Chinese, making up for more than 10% of the total real estate transactions in these neighbor- hoods in 2013.
 We exploit the cross-sectional variation in the concentration of Chinese population settlement across zip codes during the pre-sample period to instrument for housing transactions by foreign Chinese.
 Our results show that the surge in capital inflow from China into the US real estate market significantly increases local housing prices and local employment.
-We present evidence that this effect is primarily driven by a housing net worth channel.
+We present evidence showing that this effect is primarily driven by a housing net worth channel.
 Our evidence highlights the role of foreign capital inflow on the local real economy, especially in times of economic downturns.

-A New Perspective on the Welfare Implications of Business Cycle Fluctuations: Evidence from Consumption Quality
+Quality in Consumption: A New Perspective on the Welfare Implications of Business Cycle Fluctuations

 with Casper Nordal Jørgensen